Install

 Cline vs Cursor: Which AI Coding Tool Wins in 2025?

-Development teams struggle with AI coding tool selection due to lack of verified security and performance data.
+Development teams struggle with AI coding tool selection due to a lack of verified security and performance data.
 Most enterprise organizations require SOC 2 certification and sometimes ISO 27001 for development tools, yet many popular AI coding assistants do not provide publicly documented compliance validation.
-This creates procurement bottlenecks where security teams block adoption of tools that development teams have already integrated into their workflows.
+This creates procurement bottlenecks where security teams block the adoption of tools that development teams have already integrated into their workflows.

 The compliance gap becomes acute in regulated industries.
 Healthcare organizations subject to HIPAA, financial services under SOC 2 requirements, and government contractors needing FedRAMP compliance cannot deploy tools without verified security documentation.
 Even when tools claim security features, the absence of third-party attestation creates legal and audit exposure that enterprise counsel will not accept.